 4. Add to Your Oral Regime

-A study in the Journal of Periodontal Research reveals that blackberries have antibacterial and anti-inflammatory properties against some types of oral bacteria.
-Thus, helping in preventing some of the oral issues like gum diseases and cavities.
+A Journal of Periodontal Research study reveals that blackberries have antibacterial and anti-inflammatory properties against some oral bacteria.
+Thus helping prevent some of the said issues like gum diseases and cavities.
 (6)

-The study reported a significant reduction in the activity of two bacteria known to cause periodontal or gum disease.
+The study reported a significant reduction in the activity of two bacteria that cause periodontal or gum disease.
 These bacteria are Porphyromonas gingivalis and Fusobacterium nucleatum.
 Moreover, blackberry extract also inhibited the growth of Streptococcus mutans.
 This bacteria is prominently known for tooth decay.

 5. Healthy Bones for Stronger You